jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         computeAverage(childAssocRef);

     }

-*Listing 11: The onCreateNode and onDeleteNode methods implement the behavior.*

 The computeAverage method asks the child (the rating) for its parent node reference (the whitepaper, for example) and asks the parent for a